JimSeker/googleplayAPI/mlkit/README.md

 `GoogleCodeScannerDemo` This example how to use the new bar code scanner.  this very quick and easy code and returns back the data  for you app to deal with.

+`ImageLabelingDemo` This example how to use image labeling. it takes a picture and prints the object name it finds on the picture.

 `mlkitFaceTrackerDemo` is a stripped down version of goggles examples to just do facetracking with a camera.
 It's still very complex.

 `MLkitTranslateTextDemo` is a very simple example using the translate APIs.